miikaah/musa/README.md

 ##### 24.6.2019

+- feat: Add toast for successfully adding to playlist in search
-- feat: Persist search query and artifacts to redux state
+- feat: Persist search query and artefacts to redux state
 - feat: Add functionality to Search
 - feat: Add styles to Search